This post is also available in: Español

 Shapes, colors, and sizes are available in vast quantities so that almost every project finds its matching eyes.
 Alternatively, eyes can be crocheted themselves, depending on the project, sometimes plastic eyes look better, sometimes crocheted eyes.

-6mm Large Safety Eyes for your amigurumi projects (Amazon ad link):
+6mm Large Safety Eyes for your amigurumi projects (Amazon affiliate link):

 Buttons are available in shapes, colors, sizes and designs like the sand by the sea.
 Many garments or bags need buttons to close something or to connect with each other or simply as a design element.
 Buttons can also make wonderful eyes for Amigurumi.

-A large selection of different buttons (Amazon ad link):
+A large selection of different buttons (Amazon affiliate link):

 Depending on the crochet project, you may need to attach one or more zippers (pockets, etc).
 These are available in different lengths, sizes, and colors and can be purchased inexpensively at your local handicraft shop.
 Zips are commonly used in jackets, crochet pockets or pencil cases.

-Simple zippers in different colors (Amazon ad link):
+Simple zippers in different colors (Amazon affiliate link):

 Sewing Thread and Sewing Needle